 UCLA Law offers a Specialization in Environmental Law.
-Students completing the specialization create a demonstrated record of study, gain experience in environmental law, and prepare for careers at public interest organizations, government agencies, and private law firms.
+To apply, J.D. students are encouraged to declare their intent to pursue the specialization during the spring semester of their 1L year, and ordinarily are required to do so before the end of the fall semester of 2L.
+Students completing the specialization create a demonstrated record of study, gain experience in environmental law, and prepare for careers at public interest organizations, government agencies, companies, and private law firms.
 Students work with a faculty advisor to create an individualized curriculum package that meets the student's academic and career objectives.
 To earn the certificate, students must complete five courses in environmental law and produce a supervised research paper.
+Students in the specialization represent clients through our environmental law clinics and serve as externs with nonprofits and government agencies.
 Upon successful completion of the required courses, students are awarded a diploma notation at graduation.